-Whisk together the white rice flour, the sweet rice flour and the salt in a large mixing bowl.
+Whisk together the rice flour, the sweet rice flour and the salt in a large mixing bowl.

 Stir the milk together with the soda water in a jug then pour into the batter, whisking all the while until the batter has thinned out and smooth.